Uaine1/Unit-Converter/README.md

 ## Contributing

-If you would like to contribute or you have suggestions on how should I improve my application.
+If you would like to contribute or you have suggestions or ideas on how should I improve my application.
-I would like to discuss it with you, also feel free to submit a pull request.
+I'm open and would like to discuss it with you, also feel free to submit a pull request.
 For major changes, please open an issue first so we can discuss what changes you want to make on my application.

 ## License

 My application is free to use by everyone on the internet just contact me first before doing so.

+## That's all thank you!